AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 part of the USD.
 By finding the strongest and weakest currency, one trades the currency pair that currently contains the highest probability of a value adjustment

-### Instructions for package installation
-1. As the first step, activate your license: to do so, click on the blue question mark icon in the AgenaTrader menu bar and select “About -> enter activation key”.
-2. In the next window, search for the RelativeCurrencyStrength AddOn under “Packages & Mentors”, click on the item and then enter your activation key at the very bottom in the field “activation key”.
-3. Click on “Activate”.
-4. Now select Tools->Packages->Import package.
-5. Navigate to the storage location of the .atpack file of the RelativeCurrencyStrength package that you have been sent by email.
-6. Click on “Open”.
-7. Confirm the prompt to restart AgenaTrader.
-8. After restarting, the RelativeCurrencyStrength indicator is available under “Scripted indicators”.

 ### Parameters
 01. Moving Average Type: [SMA/EMA] – calculation of the Relative Strength based on an SMA (Simple Moving Average) or EMA (Exponential Moving Average).